transcelerate/ddf-sdr-api/README.md

 Please read the [DDF SDR API User Guide](documents/ddf-sdr-user-guide-api.pdf) to get started.

+NOTE: As of May 2022, the DDF initiative is still the process of setting up operations, and any pull requests submitted will not be triaged at this point in time.

 # Pre-requisites

 1. Install [Visual Studio 2022](https://visualstudio.microsoft.com/) with default options to run the solution.